 Davies didn’t find too much success during his lifetime.
 He spent much of the time working as a teacher and only had two other published poetry works.
 He died from stomach cancer at the age of 48 while staying at his parents’ home in Rhymney.

-But in 1954, one year after his death, a collection of Dylan Thomas essays was published in America called ‘Quite Early One Morning’ and it included a reprint of Gwalia Deserta XV.
+But in 1954, one year after his death, a collection of Dylan Thomas essays was published in America called ‘Quite Early One Morning’ and this included a reprint of Gwalia Deserta XV.

 This happened to be spotted by a young folk singer in California called Pete Seeger who decided to put the words to music, first recording it in 1957 with blues musician Sonny Terry.
 And the rest is…